 Does my child need to pass an entrance exam in order to attend St. Michael School?
 Generally, only students entering Kindergarten will be assessed for readiness.
 Students entering other grades do not need to take an entrance exam.
 However, for students entering Grades 1-12, a Teacher Reference Report from one of the child's teachers or counselors is required.

 Does the school follow the same cutoff entry date for Kindergarten as the public schools?
-NO. The school can make a case-by-case determination on whether or not a student is accepted into our Kindergarten program based more on aptitude than by their birthdate.
+NO. The school can make and has made a case-by-case determination on whether or not a student is accepted into our Kindergarten program based more on aptitude than by their birthdate.
 Generally, the school takes into consideration if the student attended a Preschool or Pre-Kindergarten program and how well they perform on the Kindergarten-readiness assessment.